 During this period, a focus on keeping beds full at all facilities (ESH, WSH, Maple Lane, and Yakima) was a continued key strategy.
-Despite the added capacity, and keeping beds full, the system has shown significant increase in demand that is outpacing this added capacity.

 A needs projection and bed capacity study has been undertaken with TriWest Group, a consultancy organization, to determine the feasibility of and timeframe for compliance with court orders.
 The impact of community based competency evaluation on the demand for inpatient competency evaluation and restoration beds will also be measured by TriWest Group.